 CPF is governed by a ten-member Board of Directors.
 The members of the APA California elect eight of the members to four-year terms.
 The APA California Vice President for Professional Development and the Student Representative on the APA California Board are also members of the CPF Board.
 The CPF Board elects the officers of the Foundation.
 The President of CPF also serves as a member of APA California’s Board of Directors.
 The CPF Board establishes the annual budget of the Foundation, develops annual professional development programs, and selects the recipients of the Foundation’s annual statewide scholarships.
-Download a copy of the most recent By-Laws (September 20, 2013).
+The Foundation’s adopted Final CPF By-Laws Approved August 2015 are available online.

 The CPF budget typically allocates less that 10 percent of its expenses to administrative costs.
 The CPF Board seeks to increase the Foundation’s endowment so that scholarships are awarded only from interest income, donations, workshops and fundraisers.
 The principal in the Foundation’s accounts is not used to meet expenses.

 Retired Senior Regional Planner, Association of Bay Area Governments/Metropolitan Transportation Commission

 Lisa Wise, AICP

 Treasurer and Finance Committee Chair

 Principal, Lisa Wise Consulting, Inc.

 Mirle Rabinowitz-Bussell, PhD